agglayer/vault-bridge/README.md

 - [ERC-4626](https://eips.ethereum.org/EIPS/eip-4626) vault
 - [Unified Bridge](https://github.com/agglayer/agglayer-contracts) extension

 Assets in high demand with available yield strategies, such as WETH and USDC, can get their versions of vbTokens.
 The underlying asset is deposited into Vault Bridge Token contract, and vbToken is minted in a 1:1 ratio.
 The same can be withdrawn by burning vbToken.
 Vault Bridge Token contract doubles a pseudo bridge, so vbToken can be minted and bridged, or claimed and redeemed, in a single call.
 Deposited underlying assets are put into an external, ERC-4626 compatible vault ("yield vault") where they generate yield.
 Yield is distributed to chains and apps that participate in the revenue sharing program.
-Vault Bridge Token contracts also includes functionality that enables minting of vbToken directly on Layer Y via Native Converter, with backing migration to Layer X via Migration Manager.
+Vault Bridge Token contracts also includes functionality that enables minting of vbToken directly on Secondary Chain via Native Converter, with backing migration to Primary Chain via Migration Manager.

 ### Migration Manager